ibrahimsaggaf/GsRCL/README.md

-path = The working directory (e.g. 'src') reference = A reference from the above table (e.g. 'Quake_10x_Bladder') query = The set of query genes (see the given sample 'query_genes.csv' in the Example folder) values = The raw expression profiles (see the given sample 'query_values.csv' in the Example folder)
+path = The working directory (e.g. 'src') reference = A reference from the above table (e.g. 'Quake_10x_Bladder') query = The set of query genes CSV file (see the given sample 'query_genes.csv' in the Example folder) values = The raw expression profiles CSV file (see the given sample 'query_values.csv' in the Example folder)

 obj = Identify(reference, path)
 obj.predict_proba(query, values)